Sorry, you need to enable JavaScript to visit this website.

 Commemorative days

-The IPDJ has long been working for the growth and promotion of young people’s active participation.
-As a result, several regular events were established, being co-organised by youth structures, such as the National Youth Council and FNAJ – National Federation of Youth Organisations.
+IPDJ has long been working for the growth and promotion of active youth participation.
+As a result, several regular events were established, co-organised by youth structures, such as the National Youth Council and FNAJ – National Federation of Youth Organisations.

-Consequently, the annual day dedicated to youth organisations is celebrated on the 30th of April, and the celebrations are usually national, with a focal point and a wide series of activities dedicated to disseminate the values of association, participation, youth activities, volunteering and non-formal education.
+Consequently, the annual day dedicated to youth organisations is celebrated on 30 April, and the celebrations are usually national, with a focal point and a wide series of activities dedicated to disseminating the association, participation, youth activities, volunteering, and non-formal education values.

-Another example is the International Youth Day, on the 12th of August, where various activities are regularly organised, also under a youth co-organisation basis: in the last years, the activities have directly involved thousands of young citizens.
+Another example is the International Youth Day, on 12 August, where various activities are regularly organised, also with youth co-organisation: in recent years, the activities have directly involved thousands of young citizens.

 Promoting the intercultural dialogue among young people